lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/01-starting-with-data.md

 'F'
 ```

-You have to remeber that in Python indexing run from 0.
+You have to remember that in Python indexing run from 0.
 Index like (2, 6) selects a single element of an array.
 We can also select whole sections as well.
 For example, we can select month, day and year (columns form second to fourth) of values for the first three rows(rows) like this:

 ```python
 dat.iloc[0:3, 1:4]